apache/reef/tang/README.md

 Injection
 ---------
 Of course, in isolation, having the ability to specify configuration parameters is not particularly useful; at runtime, we need a way to invoke Tang, and to tell it to instantiate our objects.
 This process is called _injection_.
 Tang's injection process is designed to catch as many potential runtime errors as possible into checks that can be performed before application code begins to run.
 This simplifies debugging, since many configurations can be caught without running (or examining) application-specific initialization code.
-However, it does introduce a number of phases to Tang's initiliazation process and to injection:
+However, it does introduce a number of new phases to Tang's initiliazation process and to injection:

 ```java
 ...